 Tools for Advocating for Urban Farming

+Given the recent attention of city governments to sustainability, now is the perfect opportunity to advocate for urban farming and its incorporation into the planning process.
 When advocating for zoning and ordinance changes that support urban farming, certain planning tools can help:

 - Food charters (a document that describes a community’s agricultural policy, food distribution channels, food access, sustainability, and other issues relating to food to help guide advocacy strategy)